MileHacker Logo

 Safety Insight

-Keep a small card with emergency contacts, your accommodation address, and important medical information (allergies, conditions) in your wallet.
+Keep a small card with a list of emergency numbers, your accommodation address, and important medical information (allergies, conditions) in your wallet.
 Consider SafetyWing or World Nomads for trip insurance.